 Do you know that we are generating 2.5 quintillion bytes of new data each day and that 90% of all the global data has been generated in the last 2 years only?

-With the growing complexity of business data, business enterprises are investing in data analytics tools that can analyse the large volumes of data and make it more meaningful for business insights and data-driven decision making.
-In this respect, effective data visualization is a useful mode of representing business data in a graphical or pictorial form thus making it easy to analyse by a wider audience base.
+With the growing complexity of business data, business enterprises are investing in data analytics tools that can analyze the large volumes of data and make it more meaningful for business insights and data-driven decision making.
+In this respect, effective data visualization is a useful model of representing business data in a graphical or pictorial form thus making it easy to analyze by a wider audience base.

 Through this article, let’s delve into why data visualization is so critical for business enterprises along with the key principles that are necessary for effective data visualization.